-The benefits of renewable electricity generation have been recognised in the National Policy Statement for Renewable Electricity Generation 2011 (NPSREG).
+The benefits of electricity transmission and renewable electricity generation in particular have been recognised in the National Policy Statement on Electricity Transmission 2008 (NPSET) and the National Policy Statement for Renewable Electricity Generation 2011 (NPSREG).
+The benefits of sustainable, secure and efficient electricity transmission include: security of electricity supply; efficient transfer of energy through a reduction of transmission losses; the facilitation of the use and development of new electricity generation, including renewable generation; and enhanced supply of electricity through the removal of points of congestion.
 The benefits of renewable electricity generation include: maintaining or increasing generation capacity while avoiding, reducing or displacing greenhouse gas emissions; benefits to the security of electricity supply from diversification of the type and/or location of generation; using renewable natural resources rather than finite resources; the reversibility of the adverse effects on the environment of some renewable electricity generation technologies; and avoiding reliance on imported fuels for the purposes of generating electricity.